Jump to a specific page - are you interested in:

 DELIVER THE APPLICATION

-After you complete the application in its entirety, send it along with any other necessary documents back to the Virginia Department of Professional and Occupational Regulation.
+After completing the application in its entirety, send it along with any other necessary documents back to the Virginia Department of Professional and Occupational Regulation.
 You want to be sure to include a money order or a check made out to “Treasurer of Virginia” in the following amounts:

 - $385 for Class A